U.S. Tax Form 8829—Expenses for Business Use of Your Home

 An Alternative to Tax Form 8829

 While tax Form 8829 can save you money, it can also be cumbersome to fill out.
 That’s why the IRS introduced the simplified home office deduction method.
 If your home office is fewer than 300 square feet, you could qualify to use this method.
-Rather than itemizing all expenses, you claim a standard deduction of $5 per square foot.
+Rather than itemizing all expenses and home office deductions, you claim a standard deduction of $5 per square foot.

-For example, if your home office is 250 square feet, you’d claim a home office deduction of $1,250.
+For example, if your home office is 250 square feet, you’d claim a home office deduction of $1,250 for business expenses.
 The IRS has published a comparison of the two home office deduction methods.

 Filling out Tax Form 8829

 Some parts of the form can be complicated.
 We’ll walk through each section and help you decode what certain lines are asking for.
-To make things easier, before you start you should gather:
+To make things easier, before you start filling in Form 8829 gather the following information:

-Form 8829 (Expenses for Business Use of Home) is an important from for many business owners who use part of their home for business.
+Form 8829 (Expenses for Business Use of Home) is an important form for many business owners who use part of their home for business.

 Part 1: Calculate the Part of Your Home Used for Business